Davenport70/VCR-subnets-research/README.md

 ## **NAC rules for an our Node Sample APP - Public Subnet (Where do clients come in? port 80...
 You want to login to install stuff? port 22.. you need to communicate to db? )**

--The instances in the public subnet can send outbound traffic directly to the Internet.
+- The instances in the public subnet can send outbound traffic directly to the Internet.
 - A public subnet means traffic can enter through specific ports, this can give direct access to the app.
 - port 22 however is a more secure port and cannot be accessed directly by a user, however the server can access what is inside the database.